pendragons-code/LISBDIE/README.md

 **V5:**
    LISBDIE version 5 includes a json parsing method to find your config for your spammer, follow the format given in the `config.json` file!
+Fixed a bug where deviator (when standard deviation is 0) sets delay to 0 and not the stated delay.

  **Plans:**
  	Make the installer multi distro friendly (I can't figure a way to install scrot without root level perms, anyhow, you may not even need to install it.).